wdjungst/react-project/README.md

 Also, it has no tests.
 Also, it's kind of awesome.

-## NEEDS NEW OWNER

-I was really excited about this but other priorities in my life have come up.
-I won't be developing this.
-If you would like to take ownership, please email me and we can transfer it to you.
-I'll also give you a brain dump on what I was planning to evolve this into.
-Thanks.

 ## Node/NPM Versions

 I'm running node v5.7.0 and npm v3.6.0 as I tinker, there's no plan to